-The Hebron House of Hospitality began with a group of volunteers and church leaders who identified a need for emergency shelter for local homeless people.
+The Hebron House of Hospitality began with a group of volunteers and Waukesha-based church leaders who identified a need for emergency shelter for local homeless people.
 The agency was incorporated in 1982 and the first shelter opened in August 1983 under the leadership of our founder, Bernie Juno.
-Since then we have added many other services and programs to address the needs of people experiencing a housing crisis.
+Since then we have continued to evolve our services and programs to address the changing and complex needs of people experiencing a housing crisis.
 We work collaboratively, internally and externally, to achieve the best outcomes possible for our guests.

 Our mission is to provide shelter and services to help individuals and families overcome their homelessness.
 We accept all people facing homelessness regardless of their circumstances.
 We support, guide, and advocate in ways that promote greater self-sufficiency.

-We welcome families and single women at the Hebron House Shelter at any time of the year.
+We welcome single women, single women with children, and families at the Hebron House Shelter at any time of the year.
 We are able to serve 35 persons and reach capacity nearly every night.
 While at our shelters, individuals develop goals to increase income, save money and find permanent housing.
-Case managers and House Managers work with our guests to ensure community resources are utilized to help achieve success.
+Case Managers and House Managers work with our guests to ensure community resources are accessed to help achieve success.
 On average, nearly 80% of our guests find permanent, sustainable housing and never need us again.

-The Outside In Program is an innovative new approach to meet the needs of the single male homeless population in Waukesha County, and this program further enhances our agency’s mission by providing a warm bed and the necessary support and resources to become reestablished in the community.
-The program includes shelter, intense case management, assessments and referrals, and most importantly a pathway to success by providing Home, Help, and Hope.
+The Outside In Program is an innovative new approach to meet the needs of the single male homeless population in Waukesha County.
+This program further enhances our agency’s mission by providing a warm bed and the necessary support and resources for our guests to become re-established in the community.
+The program includes shelter, intense case management, assessments and referrals, and, most importantly, a pathway to success by providing Home, Help, and Hope.

 Jeremy House (Safe Haven)

-We have our Jeremy House Safe Haven that offers shelter to 7 adults diagnosed with a mental illness.
+Our Jeremy House Safe Haven offers shelter to 7 adults diagnosed with a mental illness.
 Resources and community information on jobs, education, health, are provided, as well as our outreach staff to assist with working toward permanent housing.